 In the presence of a Product Owner, the appointment of the Project Manager (or Product Manager) would be superfluous.
 The roles are similar, albeit with a different focus (mentioned in the previous module).
 Assigning additional tasks will only cause confusion and stress for the team.
 The Development team ultimately sets the tasks for the day on its own and has its own estimate for the time needed.
 Their tasks are entirely related to the current sprint, and any additional one can change/delay the performance of the others.

-The Development team structure does not (in most cases) allow Team Lead to be present.
+The Development team structure does not (in most cases) allow Team Leads to be present.
 The team takes overall responsibility and selects its tasks on a daily basis, no further intervention is needed.
-Of course, the presence of staff with extensive experience is welcome, but their knowledge and skills could be channeled in a different direction to the team, such as backlog analysis, training of new staff, etc.
+Of course, the presence of staff with extensive experience is welcome, but their knowledge and skills could be channeled in a different direction to the team, such as backlog analysis, training of new staff, etc. Reference: Certified Scrum Master shares best practices

 A newly recruited employee from your organization tells you that since he is a beginner and still in trial, he prefers not to interfere in team decisions and does not want to take responsibility for product work.